Best Electric Guitar Under $200 [for 2019]

 The best way to get any guitar to sound better is to practice more.
 Work on your timing, tone and touch.
 I know this isn’t as sexy as new guitars, but if you work on your playing, then the guitar starts to matter less.

 Epiphone Les Paul SPECIAL-II

 This Epiphone Les Paul SPECIAL-II might be regarded as a beginners guitar without many features.
-I’ve played these guitar and once set-up correctly, they play well and sound great.
+I’ve played these guitars and once set-up correctly, they play well and sound great.

 The electronics and hardware are good quality too, with 700T/650R open-coil humbucker pickups, a LockTone Tune-O-Matic bridge and stopbar tailpiece.
 With a stopbar tailpiece, strings are much easier to change.

 Sawtooth ST-ET-SGRW Electric Guitar

-Anyway, the Sawtooth ST-ET-SGRW Electric Guitar is finished in a Surf Green with Aged White Pickguard which give it a vintage look.
+Anyway, the Sawtooth ST-ET-SGRW Electric Guitar is finished in a Surf Green with Aged White Pickguard which gives it a vintage look.
 While unlike the SX above, this is not a package guitar, it does comes with some nice extras.
 These include 15 picks, case, headstock tuner and strap.

 I think we should all own a Tele style guitar at one point or another in our playing career and this Sawtooth guitar is a great place to start.

 This guitar is simply stunning!
 And while you can clearly see inspiration has been drawn from the Stratocaster, the Ibanez GRX20ZJB Electric Guitar in Jewel Blue takes this to the next level.